 2. Add vinegar and water and mix until dough comes together, wrap in plastic and refrigerate for 30 minutes.

 3. Roll dough out onto floured surface and place in greased tart pan.
 Trim edges and prick with fork all over surface.
 Place parchment paper and pie weights or dried beans on top of dough.
-Bake Blind for 15 minutes.
+Bake for 15 minutes.
 After baking remove parchment and pie weights, set aside.

 5. Core and slice apples horizontally and place in par-baked crust.